 The Structured Threat Information eXpression (STIXTM) framework defines nine core constructs and the relationships between them for the purposes of modeling cyber threat information and enabling cyber threat information analysis and sharing.
-This specification document defines the Report construct, which gives context to a grouping of the nine core constructs, including related Reports.
+This specification document defines the Report construct, which gives context to a grouping of content specified using any of the nine core constructs, including related Reports.

 Acknowledgements